 Indicates the system's battery is low, or temporarily draining faster than the system can charge it.
-If this display remains or appears frequently, call your servicing company.
+If this display remains or appears frequently, call your security company for service.

 SERVC BATT MSING

 Indicates the system's battery is disconnected or shorted.